-Traffic accidents, whether they result in minor damage or fatalities, are a menace to public safety in the United States.
-The National Safety Council (NSC) reports that preventable injuries, which includes car accidents, was the third leading cause of death.
-No matter what led to your accident, the injury lawyers of Mezrano Law Firm are here to help.
+The National Safety Council (NSC) reports that preventable collisions, including car accidents, were the third leading cause of death.
+No matter what types of collisions you experience, an injury lawyer at Mezrano Law Firm is here to help.
 Contact us today to learn more.

 The report also included these traffic safety facts: